-The consequences for late homework are 20% off for the first class meeting after the assignment was due, and a 0 the next day school is in session.
+The consequences for late homework are 20% off for the first class meeting day after the assignment was due, and a 0 the next day that class is in session.
 For example, in a class that meets on Monday, Tuesday, and Thursday, if an assignment is due Tuesday, the student may bring it on Thursday for 20% off the earned grade.

 Teachers may set their own grading criteria with administrative approval.
-All teachers will distribute in writing their individual grading policies at the orientation meeting.
+All teachers will distribute in writing their individual grading policies at Crusader orientation.
 They will also require parent and student signatures for verification of receipt of their policies.

-Test and Quizzes
+Tests and Quizzes